Cmb-Minigames/CmbMinigamesRandom/README.md

   - Claim area around the map as your own by shooting a fireball at it, whichever team has the most claimed by the end wins
 - [ ] Simon Says
   - Each round, one player will be made the simon at random, with a control panel to select from a large group of items to send for the players, simon or non simon tasks.
 Keep doing this until only one person is left
+- [ ] Sniffer Caretaker
+  - Keep your team’s sniffer alive by giving it food, dirt, and torchflower seeds stolen from the other team.
+You win if the other team’s sniffer is not taken care of enough and dies.
 > [!WARNING]\
 > This is a large-scale project maintained by a very small pool of people, so do not expect updates too frequently.